ceejbot/where-the-js-runs/outline.md

 Tessell JITs the js to lua bytecodes & runs that.
 It is a lot like an Arduino in that you have an initialize routine & then a run-loop that goes forever.

+These platforms aren't available yet, but they'll be shipping soon.
+And they represent the future of hobby hardware development-- we're going to see more high-level languages running in surprising places.

 ## Putting the parts together